Phelps County is named for John S Phelps, who was a politician, soldier during the American Civil War and the twenty-third Governor of Missouri.

 Architect: Stack & Associates, Inc. of St. James

 Contractor: Rankin Construction Company of St. Louis

 Description: The building faces northeast and is a two story red colored brick, concrete and glass structure.
+The building is located on landscaped grounds in the center of the city.
 The northeast front has four vertical glass panels and rises to a peak at the roof line.
 From the center extend a north wing and an east wing with pitched roofs and small windows.
 The building sits on the side of a slope with the basement entrance on the south side.